fff-2/tnp-voice-conversion/README.md

 p225_001_mic1.flac  →  p225_001_mic1_aug.pt   (float32 tensor, 16 kHz)
 ```

+This process is CPU-bound and automatically runs in parallel across multiple CPU cores using a `ProcessPoolExecutor`.
+You can control the number of parallel processes using the `--num-workers` flag.

 The shift direction for pitch and formant is sampled independently and at random:

 | Parameter | High direction | Low direction |